This report was originally published on June 25, 2018.

-Caitlin Navratil found herself needing a dose of inspiration, and she found it among Student Loan Hero’s success stories.
+Caitlin Navratil found herself needing a dose of inspiration, and she found it in student loan repayment success stories.

-“[I saw] people who had significantly more debt than I did pay it off so well and so quickly,” Navratil said.
+“[I saw] people who had significantly more debt than I did pay it off so well and so quickly,” Navratil told Student Loan Hero in 2018.
 “It made me feel like, well, if they did it [owing] $126,000, then for sure I can do [it] with less than $20,000.”

 Find out how this inspired 2016 graduate paid off $14,515 in student loans in just 10 months thanks to the following strategies (and a little bit of help).

 - Taking out student loans for the first time

 - Developing the right mindset for your own repayment journey

 Navratil worked hard to secure scholarships that covered her freshman and sophomore years at Bethel University in Minnesota.
 When her junior year was approaching, however, she was hit with a bombshell.

 “I vividly remember being handed like, ‘Here are your loan limits for the year that you are in college,’ and I was like, ‘Loan limits?
 I don’t even know what I’m taking out here,’” she said.
 “And so I had a conversation with a financial aid person.
 I did understand the concept of, ‘OK, I’m taking this out and having to pay it back,’ but the concept of an interest rate just kind of blew my mind.”

 Navratil took out the most she could from the federal government — $7,500 in direct loans — and borrowed the remaining $7,015 from her parents.
 Her fear of private lenders had convinced her parents of the need to keep the debt in the family.
 She also got a much friendlier interest rate that way.

 “My parents charged me 3%, but it didn’t start accruing until after I graduated,” she said.
 “So, a subsidized family loan, if you will.”